alvinkg/odoo15/README.md

 # odoo15
 Working on my Odoo cookbook
-Odoo 15
-Remote Procedure Calls in Odoo
+Odoo 15 Chapter 16 Remote Procedure Calls (RPC) Creating/updating/deleting records through XML-RPC

-1. Logging in to/connecting Odoo with XML-RPC
-Outcome is success!
-o15 % python3 books_data.py
-Books ids found: [2, 3]
-Books data: [{'id': 2, 'name': 'Odoo CookBook', 'date_release': '2022-11-24'}, {'id': 3, 'name': 'SQL for dummies like you', 'date_release': '2022-11-24'}]

-We use two methods search and read in this exercise.
-Search returns book ids, while read passes book data to the var Books_data.
-I had to change the constants db_name to match.
-The second exercise is with the mtd search read.
-Much faster.
-(odoo-15-env) alvinlim@coolhandsg-iMac odoo15 % python3 books_data2.py
+(odoo-15-env) alvinlim@coolhandsg-iMac rpc % python3 books_operation.py
-Books data: [{'id': 2, 'name': 'Odoo CookBook', 'date_release': '2022-11-24'}, {'id': 3, 'name': 'SQL for dummies like you', 'date_release': '2022-11-24'}]
+Books created: [5, 6, 7, 8]
+Books written True
+Books unlinked: True

+1. The file created four new books 1,3,3, and 7 by creating a dict/list of books, and passing it to the mtd.